 The hottest accessory in the bathroom is...a toilet stool!
 No, really — and if you have certain types of poop problems, it can really help.

-Here's who should consider investing in a toilet stool and what research says about how well they actually work.
+Here's who should consider investing in a bathroom stool and what research says about how well they actually work.

 Who Should Get a Toilet Stool?